processing/p5.js/contributor_docs/project_wrapups/ghalestrilo_gsoc_2020.md

 ## Conclusion

-The project delivered more than it set out to.
-Its focus was creating a design plan, and an implementation roadmap.
-At first we were skeptical that working, production code could be deployed by the end of summer, and that a product could be available for users to interact with, but it seems we will have it pretty soon.
+I was able to deliver more than I set out to at the beginning of the summer!.
+My focus was to create a design plan and an implementation roadmap.
+At first we were skeptical that working, production code could be deployed by the end of summer, and that a product could be available for users to interact with, but with a little more testing it will be ready!.

-It was my first contribution to open-source, and I learned a lot with it: doing many things I'm not used to, facing new challenges and developing new abilities.
-If approved by the community, this constitutes a nice milestone for the project (and for me!), and I'm excited to see how it unfolds in the future!
+It was my first contribution to open-source, and I learned a lot with it: doing many things I’m not used to, facing new challenges and developing new abilities.
+If approved by the community, this constitutes a nice milestone for the project (and for me!), and I’m excited to see how it unfolds in the future.

 ## Future work